interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

-- `PENDING`: Initial state.
+- `pending`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
-On success, transition to `PREPARED` or `FUNDING` if already authorized.
-On failure, transition to `FAILED`.
+On success, transition to `prepared` or `funding` if already authorized.
+On failure, transition to `failed`.
-- `PREPARED`: On authorization, transition to `FUNDING`.
-Otherwise, transition to `EXPIRED` when the quote expires.
+- `prepared`: On authorization, transition to `funding`.
+Otherwise, transition to `expired` when the quote expires.
-- `FUNDING`: Awaiting the wallet to add payment liquidity.
+- `funding`: Awaiting the wallet to add payment liquidity.
 If `intent.autoApprove` is not set, the wallet gets user approval before reserving money from the user's wallet account.
-On success, transition to `SENDING`.
+On success, transition to `sending`.
-- `SENDING`: Stream payment from the payment account to the destination.
+- `sending`: Stream payment from the payment account to the destination.
-- `EXPIRED`: The quote expired.
-Requoting transitions to `PENDING`.
+- `expired`: The quote expired.
+Requoting transitions to `pending`.
-- `FAILED`: The payment failed.
+- `failed`: The payment failed.
 (Though some money may have been delivered)
-- `COMPLETED`: Successful completion.
+- `completed`: Successful completion.

 ### `PaymentType`